THE IMPORTANCE OF PROTEIN

 chemistry.

-am appalled at some of the diets recommended by trainers and others in the body
+are appalled at some of the diets recommended by trainers and others in the

-too high I protein, deficient in essential fatty acids and deficient in
+often too high in protein, deficient in essential fatty acids and very

 A